atropos-null/LS/py109/py109_studyguide.md

 #### Object Interning

-Python might reuse memory addresses for certain immutable objects like small integers or short strings.
+As stated earlier, Python often reuse memory addresses for certain immutable objects like small integers or short strings.
 This is called "interning" and is an implementation detail of Python for optimization.

-What Objects Get Interned?
+To Review: What Objects Get Interned?

 1.  **​Small Integers**​: Integers in the range -5 to 256 are interned by default.
 2.  **​Short Strings**​: String literals without spaces or special characters may be interned.